President of the Louisiana State Senate: President pro tempore

 The President pro tempore is appointed in the same way as the president.
 The President pro tempore acts as presiding officer in the absence of the president.
 If the chair is ever permanently vacated the President pro tempore acts as the temporary presiding officer until the Senate elects a new president.
-The President pro tempore, though not vested with much power, is usually a senior and influence senator.
+The President pro tempore, though not vested with much power, is usually a senior and influencial senator.
 The position has existed since the foundation of the Senate in 1812, but it did not become a permanent position until 1880.